coinbase/mesh-specifications/README.md

 In the near future, we will update this section with tips and helpful links for writing a Construction API implementation.

+## Decoupled Signature Schemes
+CurveType and SignatureType are purposely decoupled as a curve could be used with multiple signature types (i.e. `secp256k1:ECDSA` and `secp256k1:Schnorr`).

+### Missing CurveType or SignatureType
+Unlike the Data API where there are no global type constraints (ex: you can specify any operation type), the Construction API has a clearly enumerated list of supported curves and signatures.
+Each one of these items has a clearly specified format that all implementations should expect to receive.

+If a curve or signature you are employing is not enumerated in the specification, you will need to open a PR against the specification to add it along with the standard format it will be represented in.

+It is up to the caller of a Construction API implementation to implement key generation and signing for a particular CurveType:SignatureType.
+There is a `keys` package in rosetta-sdk-go that is commonly used by callers and anyone in the community can implement additional schemes there.

 ## Deployment
 Although the Construction API is defined in the same interface as endpoints that are "online" (i.e. fetching a block with `/block`), it must be possible to deploy your Data API